ibm-cloud-docs/containers/cs_loadbalancer_dns.md

   ```
   {: screen}

-2. Create a health check monitor for the host name.
+2. Create a health check monitor for the subdomain.
 If you do not include a configuration parameter, the default value is used.
   ```
   ibmcloud ks nlb-dns monitor configure --cluster <cluster_name_or_id> --nlb-host <host_name> --enable --desc <description> --type <type> --method <method> --path <path> --timeout <timeout> --retries <retries> --interval <interval> --port <port> --expected-body <expected-body> --expected-codes <expected-codes> --follows-redirects <true> --allows-insecure <true>
   ```